cloudfoundry/stratos/docs/build-and-packaging.md

 `go build` from `src/jetstream` omits the generated `extra_plugins.go`, which produces a backend without the Cloud Foundry plugin that crashes at startup when deployed as a Cloud Foundry application.

+**Either `make` or `gmake` works** — this Makefile targets GNU Make 3.81+ (see Platform-specific notes in `developer-environment.md`), so macOS's stock `/usr/bin/make` (3.81, frozen there for licensing reasons — Apple won't ship GPLv3) and a newer `gmake` (e.g. via `brew install make`) behave identically;
+verified byte-for-byte across `make help`, `make dump version`, and representative recipes.
+Whichever binary you invoke at the top level is what every recursive self-invocation inside the Makefile reuses too (`$(MAKE)`, never a hardcoded `make`), so there's nothing to keep consistent by hand — just pick one and it propagates correctly on its own.

 ## Operations Reference